 Since the rectification movement is so important, why have we failed to practise it over the past year and a half?
 In my opinion, it is chiefly because the leading cadres have not gained an adequate understanding of the movement and, therefore, have not paid sufficient attention to it or devised practical ways of implementing it.
 Were there objective difficulties?
-Of course there were - for instance, wartime conditions, a heavy workload, and so on - however, these were definitely not the main reasons.
+Of course there were -- for instance, wartime conditions, a heavy workload, and so on -- however, these were definitely not the main reasons.
 If we had a full understanding of the importance of the rectification movement, we would try to overcome the difficulties by all possible means.

 As this term of the Party School begins, the rectification movement is commencing throughout the Taihang area.
 We must overcome our past failings, continue conscientiously and fulfil the tasks set in the movement.
 In order to achieve this goal, instead of giving it up halfway as we did before, we must, above all, make sure we have good leadership.
 Leading cadres must keep tabs on the movement.
 They should plunge themselves into it, making a breakthrough at some point, and gaining experience with which to guide other departments.
 At the same time, specific methods will be adopted.
 For example, only a small number of cadres will take care of the day-to-day work in each department or government office, making it possible for the rest to concentrate on the movement.
-This method is better and more practicable than the one we used in the past, when we spent half a day on the movement and the other half on work; now all comrades can devote their attention to the movement.
+This method is better and more practicable than the one we used in the past, when we spent half a day on the movement.
 So long as we do not do a halfway job, we are sure to achieve our goal.